- Head of Lower School

 Our science curriculum is designed to allow students to learn by engaging in hands-on opportunities to interact with scientific principles.
 We learn about God's world through the following investigations:

-- The Trees and Weather unit provides systematic investigations of trees and leaves over the seasons to bring students to a better understanding of trees place at school and in the community.
+- The Trees and Weather unit provides systematic investigations of trees and leaves over the seasons to bring students to a better understanding of trees at school and in the community.
 Students will observe day-to-day changes in weather over the year, as well as the impact weather has on living things.

-- The Materials in Our World unit provides experiences that heighten student’s awareness, curiosity, and understanding of the physical world as they observe and compare the properties of a variety of kinds of wood, paper and earth materials.
+- The Materials in Our World unit provides experiences that heighten student’s awareness, curiosity, and understanding of the physical world as they observe and compare the properties of a variety of kinds of earth materials.
 Students discover what happens when they subject the materials to a number of tests and interactions.

 - The Animals unit provides young students with close and personal interaction with some common land and water animals.
 Appropriate classroom habitats are established, and students learn to care for different animals.
 This process enhances opportunities for observation, communication, and comparison.
-Our science explorations allow us to think creatively and critically through a variety of hands-on experiences.

 Social Studies

-Students study social studies through a variety of thematic units that encourage culturally responsive learning.
-They get a glimpse into Gods diverse world as we travel each continent through various units of study.
-The units include Texas, North America, early American history, Mexico, France, Africa, and Asia.
-These unit studies are enriched by hands-on activities, art, music, literature, and special event days.
+Students explore cultures around the world through a variety of thematic units that encourage culturally responsive learning.
+They get a glimpse into God’s diverse world as we travel to each continent through various units of study.
+The units include Texas, North America, Mexico, France, Africa, Asia and the Wonders of the World.
+These unit studies are enriched by hands‑on activities, art, music, literature, and special event days. |

 Technology